Overview

 Sewing

 I sewed into the agar agar box and into the MCC material.
-The agar agar box was more prone to tearing, making the MCC a better option.
-The MCC is also super flexible with the gauze even after multiple days of drying and didn’t significantly warp.
+The agar agar box tore easily/ The MMC material held stitches better, remained flexible after drying, and warped less.

 Agar Agar